 Having said that I also try to remember to always be kind and have mercy towards my child.
 It can be difficult when they’re having a meltdown, but try to remember they don’t want to be having the meltdown either.
 My anger tends to only ever escalate the problem.
 I have to try to stay calm and de-escalate the situation when I can.
-Comfort, downplaying, and distracting and helping them refocus are all good strategies, and ones you’ve probably used a hundred times on land and they’ll help at sea too.
+Comforting them, downplaying, distracting and helping them refocus are all good strategies, and ones you’ve probably used a hundred times on land and they’ll help at sea too.

 4. Try to create some alone time and space for them.

 Our last cruise was 12 nights.
 That’s a long time for an introvert to be in one room with their family 24/7.
 Near the end of the trip we invested in the internet package.
 I think it really helped for my daughter to FaceTime some of her friends at home and have a little break from us.
 One night she didn’t join us in the dining room for dinner, and many times during the day she found a quiet spot to read, watch tv, or draw on her own.

 Provide Some Things To Do On Their Own